 Cleaning a Removable Appliance

 All orthodontic appliances tend to accumulate food particles and plaque just like teeth do.
 Every time you brush your teeth, brush your removable appliance.
-Once a day you should soak your appliance in a glass of room temperature tap water with a denture-cleaning tablet, such as Polident or Efferdent.
+Once a day you should soak your appliance in a glass of room temperature tap water with Retainer Brite cleaning tablets denture-cleaning tablets.
 This will help prevent plaque buildup and oral infections and will keep your appliance tasting better.